Frequently Asked Questions

 Will my child have a key person?

 Each child will always have a key person.
 The key person is a practitioner in the nursery whose role is to help build secure relationships with both families and children.
-They are the person who works closely with parents/carers to ensure care and learning is tailored to your child’s individual needs.

 How do you ensure the safety of the children in your care?